JCMexplains/writing-for-success-2023/textbook.md

 *in-text citation*.

 Because you put the citation inside parentheses, you may also see the term *parenthetical citation*.
 (APA divides in-text citations into two kinds: narrative citations and parenthetical citations.
-MLA uses the terms "in-text citation" and/or "parenthetical citation" for everything.)
+MLA uses the terms "in-text citation" and/or "parenthetical citation" for all in-text citations.)

 If someone else wrote it, said it, drew it, or otherwise expressed it, you need to cite it.